 Deciding to Keep Zeus

-With no one asking for Zeus… well actually that’s not entirely true, I was working very hard to keep Zeus, and finally, after two and half weeks of hard work, I was able to keep Zeus the Labrottie.
+With no one asking for Zeus… well actually that’s not true because I was constantly asking daily to keep him, and finally, after two and a half weeks of hard work, I was able to keep Zeus the Labrottie.
 From that moment forward we became best buddies, and he’s an awesome dog.
 I named him Zeus.

 Zeus gives me a great daily workout, and it gives him a good run around too, and the family loves him, the cat tolerates him, and Zeus puts up with the bullying of pipsqueak aka Caspian, my sister’s Maltese.

 Thank you for reading this article on Labrotties!
 This is the first installment of more to come as my adventures with Zeus continue.